 Governmental Fund Financial Statements: Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Under this method, revenues are recognized when measurable and available.
 The County Office of Education considers all revenues reported in the governmental funds to be available if the revenues are collected within sixty days after year-end.
 Revenues from local sources consist primarily, of property taxes.
-Property tax revenues and revenues are recorded as revenue when received in cash because they are generally not measurable until actually received.
+Property tax revenues and revenues received from the State are recognized under the susceptible-to-accrual concept.
+Miscellaneous revenues are recorded as revenue when received in cash because they are generally not measurable until actually received.
 Investment earnings are recorded as earned, since they are both measurable and available.
 Expenditures are recorded when the related fund liability is incurred, except for principal and interest on general long-term debt, claims and judgments, and compensated absences, which are recognized as expenditures to the extent they have matured.
-General capital asset acquisitions under capital leases are reported as other financing sources.
+General capital asset acquisitions are reported as expenditures in governmental funds.
+Proceeds of general long-term debt and acquisitions under capital leases are reported as other financing sources.